cryptonlx/crypto/readme.md

 - Testing
     - Add table-driven unit tests to test in packages to test in isolation for more confidence.
     - Improve test coverage and quality by testing edge cases.
     - Benchmark for response time.
-Some indexes are added based on current use cases, but yet to verify if performant under load.
+Some db indexes are added based on current use cases, but yet to verify if performant under load.
 - Delivery
     - Containerize application for portability.
 - Scalability